 \$69,450.
 That decline is likely a result of which particular lots sold, not necessarily an indication that all lots are selling at lower prices now than they were a year ago.
-It will be interesting to see if we can see another 100+ lot sales in 2021.
+It seems likely that we will see another 100+ lot sales in 2021.